JBShady/COD5-Remastered/README.md

 ### General
 * All maps now use the same (more optimized) zombie spawning formula as Der Riese, fixing the unbalanced 24-limit on solo.
 Togglable with the new "Gametype" setting in Game Options
-* All maps now make use of improved scripting and bug fixes that were only added into the later DLCs, including but not limited to network safe spawning
+* All maps now make use of improved scripting and bug fixes that were only added into the later DLCs
 * AI no longer pushes, removing the "grabbing" effect where zombies slowed the player down.
 Togglable with the new "Enemy Grabbing" setting in Game Options
 * Added all zombiemode achievements that were on the console version (as well as custom achievements for maps that didn't have them) complete with notifications, sounds, icons, and a menu
 * Added stats tracking based on the console version for achievements, personal records, time played, rank, and other miscellaneous stats on a per-map basis that save to the player's profile
 * Purchase sounds that previously played on triggers now play on the player/object itself to prevent potential entity sound bugs
+* All maps utilize network safe spawning
 * Cheats disabled by default

 ### Player